False (logic): Truth Tables

+Negation (¬)

 The negation of false is equivalent to the truth not only in classical logic and Boolean logic, but also in most other logical systems, as explained below.

+Conjunction (AND ∧)

+False ∧ True = False (False AND anything is False).

+Disjunction (OR ∨)

+False ∨ True = True (OR is True if at least one operand is True).

+Implication (→)

+False → True = True (A false premise makes the implication vacuously true).

 False, negation and contradiction

 In most logical systems, negation, material conditional and false are related as:

 In fact, this is the definition of negation in some systems, such as intuitionistic logic, and can be proven in propositional calculi where negation is a fundamental connective.
 Because p → p is usually a theorem or axiom, a consequence is that the negation of false (¬ ⊥) is true.

 A contradiction is the situation that arises when a statement that is assumed to be true is shown to entail false (i.e., φ ⊢ ⊥).
 Using the equivalence above, the fact that φ is a contradiction may be derived, for example, from ⊢ ¬φ.
 A statement that entails false itself is sometimes called a contradiction, and contradictions and false are sometimes not distinguished, especially due to the Latin term falsum being used in English to denote either, but false is one specific proposition.

 Logical systems may or may not contain the principle of explosion (ex falso quodlibet in Latin), ⊥ ⊢ φ for all φ.
 By that principle, contradictions and false are equivalent, since each entails the other.